kimfucious/torrent-fiesta/README.md

 ### Readarr

--   Does not work very well using torrent trackers.
--   Prolly need to setup Usenet tracker for ebooks, as torrents do not seem to source well.
+-   Usenet is best for ebooks, as torrents do not seem to source well.
 -   [MyAnonamouse](https://www.myanonamouse.net/) is a private tracker that requires an invite, which may improve things for torrents.
+See [Thoughts](#thoughts) below.
 -   [Anna's Archive](https://www.myanonamouse.net/) is an alternative source for ebooks, but does not work with Readarr.

 ## Documentation